 Now, everyone is wondering whether this plan will continue under the Trump administration.
 As of right now, it’s unclear how the president elect’s administration will handle federal IT spending, but so far there is no indication that these initiatives will be repealed — especially under Republican control where spending is liable to be limited.
 So the pressure is still on for federal data center operators to press forward and continue optimizing throughout 2017.
 In many ways, this is a critical year.

 On one hand, it’s hard to argue against the initiative from a managerial perspective.
 In fact, it’s been quite successful.
 Since the launch of the FDCCI, federal agencies have closed 1,900 data centers and reduced the total real estate footprint for federal data centers by 1.2 million square feet — resulting in a total cost savings of nearly $1 billion.

 On the other hand, it’s creating some problems — particularly for agencies who need their data centers, and for employees who need their jobs.

-Your main priority right now as a federal IT administrator should be to get a handle on your monthly data center spend, so that you can keep your facility up and running.
-If you fail to do so, it could mean the end of your department —and you and your colleagues could either be re-assigned, or put out of work.
+Your main priority right now as a federal IT administrator should be to get a handle on your monthly data center to spend so that you can keep your facility up and running.
+If you fail to do so, it could mean the end of your department —and you and your colleagues could either be re-assigned or put out of work.
 What’s more, your agency’s data center may either be outsourced or consolidated which will directly impact daily operations.